ItzBosk/LFC_project/Documentation/en/UserManual.md

 ## Prerequisites
 This software only requires Java, which is a versatile, object-oriented programming language, renowned for portability, used for web, desktop, and mobile applications.
+The minimum required version of Java is 1.8.

 ### Installation of Java
 *If you already have Java JRE ( or OpenJDK alternative ) installed and working in your machine you can skip this installation process*